ODWG/ODWGtools/README.md

-# WQPtools
+# ODWGtools

-An R package for common tasks associated with the Water Quality Portal, including outlier detection, unit conversion and time series smoothing.
+An R package for common tasks associated with the Outlier Detection working Group, including outlier detection, unit conversion and time series smoothing.

 ## How to use this package